- April 02, 1984

 At the same time, French driver debuted in the FIA World Touring Cars Championship with the Lada Sport team.
 He replaced Jaap van Lagen for the last four rounds and managed to score points on four occasions.

 Finally, in 2016 Lapierre raced full-time in the FIA WEC LMP2 class with Signatech Alpine.
 It was a very good year for the French driver who became a champion alongside Gustavo Menezes and Stephane Richelmi.
-They scored four race wins, including Le Mans 24h, and had other three podiums before taking the title in front of Morand Racing.
+They scored four race wins, including Le Mans 24h, and had other three podiums before taking the championship title.